h15200/notes/go.md

 rand.intn(100) will return num between 0 and 99

 HOWEVER, go uses `seeds` to generate random numbers so if the seeds themselves aren'

+## go modules

+- generally, easiest to just add go mod file `go mod init <name>` at the top level of a repo and only have 1

+### package "testing"

+- see go repo example file hello_test.go